 Waukesha, the county seat, is a thriving community in its own right.
-Located just 20 miles from downtown Milwaukee, this community of more than 69,000 people has its own daily newspaper, hospital and commercial districts.
-It is the home of Carroll University, Waukesha County Technical College and some district offices for the state of Wisconsin.
+Located just 20 miles from downtown Milwaukee, this community of more than 70,000 people has its own daily newspaper, hospital and commercial districts.
+It is the home of Carroll University, Waukesha County Technical College and some of the district offices for the state of Wisconsin.

-Waukesha County offers plenty of recreational opportunities.
-Pewaukee Lake, the largest in the county, is popular for fishing and boating.
+Waukesha County offers plenty of recreational opportunities as well.
 The county has more than 2,000 acres of parks, 72 miles of hiking and biking trails, and several indoor and outdoor pools.
 Golfers will love it here because of the more than two dozen public and private golf courses in the area.
 Whether you are seeking suburban living or a rural homestead, Waukesha County is worth a look.

 Waukesha is one of the area's older cities.
 Its streets were built on the well-worn paths of early Native American inhabitants who converged at a place called "Five Points" in the city’s center.
 In the late 1800s, Waukesha’s natural spring water transformed it into a resort town that attracted people from around the country, including Mrs. Abraham Lincoln and President Ulysses S. Grant.
 Many landmarks of that bygone era remain, including the spring house located at "Five Points."
 There have been several recent developments along the Fox River, including a new riverwalk and park areas that host festivals, farmers' markets and other events.